ciukstar/videre/README.md

 Application [Videre](https://videre-2pg7fq7tgq-de.a.run.app) allows users to exchange instant messages via [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), make audio and video calls via [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API), and be notified via [Web Push](https://developer.mozilla.org/en-US/docs/Web/API/Push_API).

+## Usage
+To call each other, users must [register](https://videre-2pg7fq7tgq-de.a.run.app/auth/login) in the application and add each other to their contact list from among registered users.

+When adding a user to your contacts list, the app will ask for permission to send notifications and subscribe to the push notification service.

 ## Superuser

 * Username